This post may contain affiliate links. Please see my full disclosure policy for details.

 Six weeks of resistance training or aerobic exercise led to a remission rate of 60 percent and 40 percent, respectively, among women ages 18 to 37 with generalized anxiety disorder, a study completed by The University of Georgia found.

-If you’re looking for a natural aid for your anxiousness, overthinking, or “mom brain” CBD oil is another great option.
+If you’re looking for a natural aid for your anxiousness, overthinking, or “mom brain,” CBD oil is another excellent option.

 It gives you an overall sense of calm and clears the brain fog and flurry of worrisome thoughts.

 I admit I was reluctant to try CBD products at first because I am not a fan of marijuana by any means.